SebastianDeiss/django-auth-qr2auth/docs/source/index.rst

 ===================================
 This is a Django authentication module and backend that implements QR2Auth authentication.

-QR2Auth is a challenge-response protocol which uses one time passwords and symmetric keys for authentication.
-The challenge is transmitted via QR code from the web service to the user’s PC.
-It enables the user to scan the QR code with a mobile device’s camera and receives a one-time password as a response for authentication on a web site.
+QR2Auth is a challenge response protocol based on symmetric keys and one-time passwords.
+The challenge is transmitted as a QR code, which enables the user to scan it with a mobile device's camera.
+The App on the mobile device then computes the response in the form of a one-time password, which has to be submitted to the application by the user in order to complete the authentication.

 Contents